 \subsection{Final Results and Comparison With Prior Work}

-Results achieved with our methodology against some existing high-precision or low-latency methods are summarized in Table \ref{table:Quantitative_results}.
-The symbol D in the Data column (data source used for training) refers to methods that use depth supervision at training time, M is for self-supervised training on monocular video, and MS is for models trained with stereo video.
-We also show results for Monodepth2 with ImageNet pretraining, denoted as the checkmark at the pre-train column.
+Table~\ref{table:Quantitative_results} summarizes the results of our methodology compared to existing high-precision or low-latency methods.
+The 'D' symbol in the Data column indicates methods that use depth supervision during training, 'M' denotes self-supervised training on monocular video, and 'MS' represents models trained with stereo video.
+We also include results for Monodepth2 with ImageNet pretraining, indicated by a checkmark in the pre-train column.